Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Methods

 As the communication between cells in the PSM is crucial in mediating their collective behavior during somitogenesis, we couple the dynamics of the clock genes of neighboring cells.
 Experiments have established the role of the Notch-Delta juxtacrine signaling pathway in mediating the interaction between cells that are in physical contact with each other~\cite{jiang1998,ferjentsik2009,hubaud2014,conlon1995,pourquie1999,yun2000,lai2004,maroto2003,huppert2005,mara2007,kageyama2007}.
+Such a receptor-ligand based mechanism is crucial for allowing communication between cells during processes such as somitogenesis, as gene products (proteins or mRNA) are too large to be transported across the cellular membrane, thereby preventing direct interaction between cells via diffusion~\cite{Goodenough2009}.
 In general, each cell has both Notch receptors as well as Delta ligands on their surface.
-A Notch receptor on cell $i$ which is bound to a Delta ligand belonging to a neighboring cell $j$ (i.e., \textit{trans} binding) leads to the cleavage of the Notch intracellular domain (NICD) that will act as transcription factor for downstream genes in cell $i$~\cite{Takke1999,oates2002}.
-In our model we assume that the NICD upregulates the expression of both the clock genes, while the gene products $X, Y$ suppress the production of Delta ligands by the cell~\cite{lewis2003,horikawa2006}.
-We describe the Notch-Delta signaling mechanism through the coupled dynamics of (i) the free (unbound) Notch receptor concentration ($N$), (ii) the free Delta ligand ($D$) and (iii) the NICD which is released as a result of \textit{trans} binding ($N^b$).
+A Notch receptor on cell $i$ which is bound to a Delta ligand belonging to a neighboring cell $j$ (i.e., \textit{trans} binding) leads to the cleavage of NICD that will act as transcription factor for downstream genes in cell $i$~\cite{Takke1999,Oates2002}.
+In our model, following Refs.\cite{lewis2003,horikawa2006}, NICD upregulates the expression of both the clock genes, while the gene products $X, Y$ suppress the production of Delta ligands by the cell.
+We describe the Notch-Delta signaling mechanism through the coupled dynamics of (i) the free (unbound) Notch receptor concentration ($N$), (ii) the free Delta ligand ($D$) and (iii) the NICD which is released as a result of \textit{trans} binding ($N^b$) [see the schematic diagram shown in the Supplementary Information, Fig.~S3].
 Thus, the dynamics of a cell $i$ coupled to its neighbors through Notch-Delta signaling is described by the following set of equations: